Ovarian Cancer Awareness Month – What You Need to Know About Ovarian Cancer

 at the earliest stage, up to 90 percent of women would survive five years or more.
 This is why early diagnosis is so important.

-Research has shown that just 4 percent of women in the UK are very confident about recognising a symptom of ovarian cancer.’
+Research has shown that just 4 percent of women in the UK are very confident about recognizing a symptom of ovarian cancer.’

 According to research by Target Ovarian Cancer, Only 20% of women can identify bloating as a symptom of Ovarian Cancer.